Understanding the Community Scale Flood Maps

 Identification, Assessment or Calculation of Depth

 The flood depth maps indicate the estimated depth of flooding at a given location, for a flood event of a particular probability.
 The flood depths are calculated by subtracting the DTM ground levels from the predicted water level.
-The flood depths are mapped as constant depths over grid squares of 5- 10m for the AFA flood maps, whereas in reality depths may vary within a given square.
+The flood depths are mapped as constant depths over grid squares of 5- 10m for the APSFR flood maps, whereas in reality depths may vary within a given square.

 Identification, Assessment or Calculation of Depth

 The flood depth maps indicate the estimated depth of flooding at a given location, for a flood event of a particular probability.
 The flood depths are calculated by subtracting the DTM ground levels from the predicted water level.
-The flood depths are mapped as constant depths over grid squares of 5- 10m for the AFA flood maps, whereas in reality depths may vary within a given square.
+The flood depths are mapped as constant depths over grid squares of 5- 10m for the APSFR flood maps, whereas in reality depths may vary within a given square.

 Models used, datasets, uncertainties